Everything you need to know about the NC “Do Not Call” list

 How to file a complaint and profit from the “Do Not Call” list

 The issue with things like robocalls is that they fall into the “illegal only if you do something about it” category.
 While the “Do Not Call” registry does make the calls illegal, it does not have the right or means to enforce it.
 Every individual must file their own claim if they expect to be compensated.
 North Carolina has made it easy to report robocalls, but it’s a whole different thing to ask for compensation.
-To sue the company, you’d have to gather their information somehow, and then spend money on a lawyer and other legal fees.
+To send demand letters to the company, you’d have to gather their information somehow, and then spend money on a lawyer and other fees.

 Introducing Robo Revenge, the newest addition to DoNotPay.
 The feature is built to simplify the process of demanding compensation from a few hours to just a few minutes on your computer or smart device.
 BRProud recently reported on the increase in robocalls, and how our app can help you beat them.
 As explained in the article, here’s how easy it is to do: